• Log in

 SendGrid Pricing FAQs

-SendGrid uses a usage-based pricing model with pre-bundled plans that scale by email volume or contact limits.
-It offers two main products: Email API plans (all info on email API plans pricing you can find here) for transactional emails and Marketing Campaigns for contact-based marketing.
+SendGrid offers a usage-based pricing model with pre-bundled plans that scale by email volume or contact limits.
+It offers two main products: Email API plans for transactional emails and Marketing Campaigns for contact-based marketing.
+If you need both, you have to pay for Marketing Campaigns and Email API separately.

 While SendGrid isn’t solely priced by the number of emails sent, the monthly email volume directly influences the cost of the chosen plan (as higher volumes require upgrading to higher tiers).
-Additional factors like contact count, dedicated IPs, and advanced features can also impact overall pricing.
+Additional factors like contact count, dedicated IPs, and advanced features can also impact SendGrid monthly cost.

 SendGrid’s drawbacks include a limited and outdated email editor, an awkward interface that can be difficult for non-developers, and basic automation and segmentation tools in lower tiers.

 Additionally, advanced support options like phone assistance are only available on higher-priced plans.
-If you’re after a modern email editor, a built-in landing page builder and state-of-the-art segmentation, you should give Sender a try.
+If you’re after a modern email editor, a built-in landing page builder and state-of-the-art segmentation, you should try Sender’s free plan.

 Simple email marketing with affordable pricing